M.A. Clinical Psychology

 I graduated from Azusa Pacific University with my Masters of Arts in Clinical Psychology with an emphasis in Marriage and Family Therapy.
 I am also certified as a Fitness and Nutrition Coach by the National Exercise and Sports Trainers Association.
 I am passionate about holistic health and appreciate therapy for its diverse process to encounter corrective emotional experiences, gain greater trust, grounding practices, and self-awareness.
 I am interested in exploring spirituality and a self-care lifestyle that inspires opportunities for growth and well-being.
 In summary, I prioritize and advocate having a healthy life balance that contributes to positive mental health.

-I’ve spent most of my Traineeship and Associate work navigating concerns related to stress, anxiety, depression, relationship conflict, self-esteem, career guidance, and other health related conditions such as Polycystic ovary syndrome (PCOS).
+I spent most of my Traineeship, Associate and Private Practice work, navigating concerns related to stress, anxiety, depression, relationship conflict, self-esteem, career guidance, and other health related conditions such as Polycystic ovary syndrome (PCOS).
 I am a person-centered therapist, often including Attachment theory and Cognitive-Behavioral approaches.
 Additionally, I incorporate mindfulness and muscle relaxation techniques as interventions to reconnect my patients with the mind-body connection in the present moment.